Mauwii/ha-repository-edge/README.md

 ![Does not Support armv7 Architecture][armv7-no-shield]
 ![Does not Support i386 Architecture][i386-no-shield]

-_Azure DevOps-Agent - still under heavy development and not working yet._
+_Azure DevOps-Agent - still under heavy development._

 <!--